 Are you planning a trip to Japan and looking for a Japan itinerary?
-Here we give you first-hand travel tips and recommendations for Japan, together with a Japan travel itinerary with the places we consider to be the highlights of Japan for first-timers.
+Here we give you first-hand travel tips and recommendations for Japan, together with a two-week Japan travel itinerary with the places we consider to be the highlights of Japan for first-timers.

 The Land of the Rising Sun is the world’s fastest-growing travel destination, and we understand why.
 We love Japan – with its incredibly varied and healthy food, its exciting mix of old history and futuristic cities, and its unbeatable combination of hiking in the mountains followed by soaking in an onsen /hot spring bath.